 The Mon-Khmer Studies Journal

-is the publication of record for research in Mon-Khmer linguistics.
+MON-KHMER STUDIES is the peer-reviewed, publication of record for research in

 Contact the Editor.

 Scope of the Journal

 MON-KHMER STUDIES specializes in Austroasiatic (including Mon-Khmer and Munda) linguistics.

 For fifty years the MKSJ has provided a scholarly forum for high-quality articles relevant to

 the study of Southeast Asian languages and cultures.

 We welcome submissions that advance the study of any SEA language family;